 This report is an add-on product.
-It is valid with a purchase which includes a DNA test or if you already have data from 23andMe (including 23andMe v5 files).
+It is valid with a purchase which includes a DNA test.

 Methylation is critical for keeping your body and brain biochemistry in balance.

 Common genetic variants (SNPs) can impact our natural ability to methylate and thus result in increased susceptibility to systemic imbalances and chronic health conditions including heart disease, depression, diabetes, chronic fatigue, autoimmune disease, poor foetal development and premature ageing.

 This report focuses on the key genes and variants (SNPs) involved in five interconnected cycles - folate, methionine, neurotransmitter (BH4), transsulphuration and urea.